-- 1) A REHAB Group or Branch should be considered by command staff during the initial planning stages of an emergency response and is required for any event lasting longer than 2 hours: - a.
+1) A REHAB Group or Branch should be considered by command staff during the initial planning stages of an emergency response and is required for any event lasting longer than 2 hours:

+- a.
 The climatic or environmental conditions, especially hot and/or humid conditions, as well as cold and/or inclement conditions, must be considered. - b.
 Expected duration of the event must be considered.
-Any incident that is large in scope, long in duration and/or labor intensive rapidly depletes the energy and strength of members and therefore merits consideration for rehabilitation. - 2) Responders will be assigned to REHAB for at least 20 minutes following the use of two 45 or 30 minute SCBA(s) or 40 minutes of strenuous activity without an SCBA. - a.
-Use of 45 minute SCBAs: member work periods should not consume more than 1/3 to 1/2 capacity of the cylinder, and should be prepared to leave the IDLH environment prior to activation of the SCBA low-air alarm. - 3) REHAB shall include accountability, an initial assessment, fluid replacement, rest and active cooling/heating.
+Any incident that is large in scope, long in duration and/or labor intensive rapidly depletes the energy and strength of members and therefore merits consideration for rehabilitation. - 2) Responders will be assigned to REHAB for at least 20 minutes following the use of one 45/60 or two 30 minute SCBA(s) or 40 minutes of strenuous activity without an SCBA. - 3) REHAB shall include accountability, an initial assessment, fluid and food replacement, rest and active cooling/heating.
 Medical evaluation and treatment shall be provided as necessary: - a.
 Accountability: Members shall use the PASSPORT accountability system; - b.
 Initial assessment: Visual assessment and basic vital signs to include blood pressure, pulse and temperature.
+Responder carbon monoxide levels will be assessed when monitoring equipment is available.
 Members with initial assessment results outside of established parameters shall be referred for medical evaluation: - i.
 Blood pressure greater than 90 diastolic, greater than 150 systolic or less than 100 systolic; - ii.
-Heart rate greater than 110. - c.
+Heart rate greater than 110; - iii.
+Temperature greater than 101.5 °F; and/or - iv.
+Carbon monoxide greater than 5%. - c.
 Fluid and food replacement: - i.
-Fluids: Members in rehab need to consume a minimum of 16 ounces of water or other acceptable beverages. - ii.
+Fluids: Members in rehab need to consume a minimum of 12 to 32ounces of water or other acceptable beverages. - ii.
 Food: Sandwiches, energy bars, fruit, cookies and other simple carbohydrate/protein foods can be served. - d.
 Rest: The member shall not perform any strenuous activity while in REHAB. - e.
-Active cooling (or heating): When appropriate, members shall remove bunker coat and open closures on pants. - 4) Medical evaluation: Members referred from initial assessment and who do not appear to be ready to return after a 20-minute rehabilitation period shall be medically evaluated by a minimum of an EMT-Basic certified medical provider. - 5) Individual Health and Wellness: Members should maintain good physical condition, be properly hydrated, well fed and rested prior to duty: - a.
-Avoid excessive amounts of caffeinated beverages while on duty and before training; - b.
-Limit alcohol consumption 24 hours prior to duty; and - c.
+Active cooling (or heating): When appropriate, members shall remove bunker coat and open closures on pants.
+Application of wet towels to the head, neck and forearms should be considered to improve cooling.
+Other active cooling activities may include misting or forearm immersion.
+In cold environments, REHAB Group/Branch will be located in a heated and dry area. - 4) Medical evaluation: Members referred from initial assessment and who do not appear to be ready to return after a 20-minute rehabilitation period shall be medically evaluated by a minimum of an EMT-Basic certified medical provider.
+Medical evaluations shall be formally documented on the District Medical Incident Report Form and included with the overall incident report documentation. - 5) Individual Health and Wellness: Members should maintain good physical condition, be properly hydrated, well fed and rested prior to duty: - a.
+While on-duty, especially during hotter months, members should drink 6 to 8 ounces of fluid in addition to consuming fluid with meals; - b.
+Avoid excessive amounts of caffeinated beverages while on duty and before training; - c.
+Limit excessive alcohol consumption 24 hours prior to duty; and - d.
 Increase fluid intake if performing strenuous activities.